aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 - For Protocol, select "Email"
 - For Endpoint enter your email address
 - Click "Confirm Subscription" link in the email
-  - Note: the sender of the email will be the same as the Display Name you entered for the topic.
+  - _Note_: the sender of the email will be the same as the Display Name you entered for the topic.

+### Create a Target Role for Device Defender SNS Notifications

+For this step, we will re-use a policy from AWS IoT Rules Engine, as it has the proper SNS policy in place.

+- Navigate to the [IAM Console]:https://console.aws.amazon.com/iam/home
+- Select Roles from the left hand menu
+- Click "Create Role"
+- In the Select type of trusted entity section, choose "AWS Service"
+- Select "IoT" as the service that will use this role
+- When you select "IoT", a section will appear entitled "Select your use case"
+- Select "IoT"
+- Click "Next:Permissions"
+- Next you will shown a summary of attached policies, you don't need to do anything on this screen
+- Click "Next: Tags"
+- Click "Next: Review"
+- On the Create Role screen enter "DeviceDefenderWorkshopNotification" for the Role Name
+- Click "Create Role"

 ## Configure a behavior profile (AWS IoT Console Version)